TypeFox/monaco-languageclient/docs/migration.md

 ## EditorAppConfig

-`EditorAppConfig` can is a one to one translation in the new version.
+`EditorAppConfig` is a one-to-one translation in the new version.

 <table>
 <tr><th>v9/v6</th><th>v10</th></tr>